~ Carny Lingo ~

 Peeking (peek joint) A game in which the operator looks at the number hidden under a customer-selected game piece to determine the score.
-This arrangement allows the agent to miscall a known score using either speed or sleight of hand.
-For instance, "that tickets not a 6, its a 9", or obscuring part or all of a number with a finger for instance, changing 138 to 38 by placing a finger over the "1".
+This arrangement allows the agent to miscall an actual score using either speed or sleight of hand.
+For instance, "that tickets not a 6, its a 9", or obscuring part or all of a number with a finger like changing 138 to 38 by placing a finger over the "1".

 Peek his Poke To surreptitiously view how much money a mark has.
 Both to play them for as much as you can, and because you should "always leave them with gas money" so they're more likely to go away instead of staying, penniless, to raise a beef.

 Percentage The agent or dealer takes as his earnings a set percentage of the gross.
 An agent always works on points only.
-Theme parks hire some kid at a low wage to be a game operator if you offered a real agent a wage he would laugh at you.
+Theme parks may hire some kid at a low wage to be a game operator, but if you offered a real agent a wage he would laugh at you.